JoakimOL/Ttm4135-compendium/src/08-otherpublickeycrypto.md

 the middle, which can read everything thanks to the keys.

 This is fixed by adding digital signatures, see @sec:digitalsignaures for details on the signatures.
-The authenticated Diffie-Hellmann that fixes this problem is shown in @sec:keys:authDH.
+The authenticated Diffie-Hellman that fixes this problem is shown in @sec:keys:authDH.

-## static and ephemeral diffie-hellmann{#sec:diffiehellmann:staticephemeral}
+## static and ephemeral Diffie-Hellman{#sec:diffiehellman:staticephemeral}
 The protocol described above uses _ephemeral keys_: Keys which are used once and then discarded.
-In a static diffie-hellmann scheme you'd let each party choose a long-term private key $X_a$ with corresponding key $Y_a = g^{x_a} \mod p$.
+In a static Diffie-Hellman scheme you'd let each party choose a long-term private key $X_a$ with corresponding key $Y_a = g^{x_a} \mod p$.
 If each party has a long term key, they can simply look up each others keys and possibly skip the initial handshake.

 # Elgamal cryptosystem{#sec:elgamal}
-> Turning the diffie-hellmann protocol into a cryptosystem since 1985
+> Turning the Diffie-Hellman protocol into a cryptosystem since 1985

 Based on one party having ephemeral keys, while the other has a long-term key.
 The long-term key works like a public key, while the ephemeral keys are private